 Women may feel they face more safety challenges while travelling than man.
 Journeywomen, an online travel resource, suggest that women keep the door to their room deadbolted, and avoid underground parking lots.
 Taking from these ideas, you could offer your female solo guests free valet parking, and installing one-way peepholes in your rooms.
 According to Travel + Leisure, one thing that The Grange does is to offer women, female-only staff, while they are travelling solo.

 Travelling alone is certainly a thrill.
 You can make your own schedule, nobody tells you where to go, and you never have to do anything you don’t want to.
 However, a solo traveller is likely to get a bit lonely too, after the novelty wears off.

-This is where you can really optimise on the solo traveler market.
-You can draw singletons out for social activities with other travellers, if you have a central area.
+This is where you can really optimise on the solo traveller market.
+You can draw singletons out for social activities with other travellers if you have a central area.
 For example, you can organise a dance class, movie night, or meet and greet that can give your guests the local flavour they crave while also putting them in touch with others.
 They won’t just remember you for your great service, but for the friendships that they made whilst staying with you.
 Hospitalities that offer group activities, like Thai cooking classes and kitesurfing, leave an impression, according to Hostelworld.
 On top of this, your guests might even want to come back to meet up with their new travel buddies in the future.